Francis Cornwall Sherman: Early career in Chicago

 a hotel that would be later renamed the Sherman House.

-Also in 1837, after Chicago incorporated as a city, he was elected an alderman from the 2nd Ward on the newly created Chicago Common Council, and served for one year.
+Also in 1837, after Chicago incorporated as a city, Sherman was elected an alderman from the 2nd ward on the newly created Chicago Common Council, and held this seat for one year.

-First mayoralty (1841–1842)
+First mayoralty (1841–42)

-Sherman was elected mayor of Chicago in 1841, defeating Whig nominee Isaac R. Gavin.
+Sherman was elected mayor of Chicago in 1841, running as the Democratic nominee and defeating Whig nominee Isaac R. Gavin.

+While the Wig Party had been national dominant in the recent 1840 national election, the party was discordant by March 1841 and ran a poor campaign in Chicago which aided the election of Democrats to eight of the Chicago Common Council's twelve seats.
 Sherman was sworn in on March 4, 1841.

-Sherman's first mayoralty ended on March 7, 1842 when he was succeeded by Whig Benjamin Wright Raymond.
+At the time, Chicago had a population of only 5,000.
+Because of his party's majority in the city council, the small size of the city, and the lack of contentious issues arising: Sherman's first mayoralty was uncontroversial.
+His first mayoralty ended on March 7, 1842, when he was succeeded by Whig Benjamin Wright Raymond.

 City Treasurer, State Senate and Cook County Board of Commissioners

-Sherman was City Treasurer of Chicago from 1842 through 1843.

-Sherman served in the Illinois House of Representatives from 1844 through 1850.
+After leaving office as mayor, Sherman held various other elected offices.
+He was City Treasurer of Chicago from 1842 through 1843.
+He then served in the Illinois House of Representatives from 1844 through 1850.
 During this time, was a delegate to the 1847 Illinois constitutional convention.

-In 1850, Sherman retired from his brickmaking venture, in order to focus himself on public service and developing the properties he owned.
+In 1850, Sherman retired from his brickmaking venture in order to focus himself on public service and developing the properties that he owned.
 He expanded his hotel, adding two floors atop its existing three, and renaming it the "Sherman House".

 Sherman served Chairman of the Cook County Board of Commissioners from 1851 through 1853.
 Sherman ran in the contentious 1856 Chicago mayoral election as an anti-Nebraska Democrat.
 He lost to pro-Nebraska Democrat Thomas Dyer.

-The Sherman House Hotel became one of the grand hotels of Chicago when it was reconstructed and reopened in 1861.
+Sherman rebuilt and re-opened the Sherman House Hotel in 1861, making it one of the grand hotels of Chicago.